bemasc/risav/draft-xu-ipsecme-risav.md

 At the source AS Border Router, RISAV adds a MAC (Message Authentication Code) to each packet that proves ownership of the packet's source address.
 At the recipient's ASBR, RISAV verifies and removes this MAC, recovering the unmodified original packet.
 The MAC is delivered in the Integrity Check Value (ICV) field of a modified IPsec AH, or as part of the normal IPsec ESP payload.

-RISAV is not used to provide encryption of the whole packet.
+RISAV supports, but does not require, encryption of the whole packet.
 It also does not aim to defend against specific network attacks such as DoS or DDoS, though RISAV could do more help to avert them.

 ## How RISAV Works

-RPKI {{!RFC6480}} is the prerequiste of RISAV.
+RPKI {{!RFC6480}} is a prerequisite for RISAV.
 RISAV uses RPKI to bind the AS number and IP prefix.
-The binding relationship is formatted to ROA {{!RFC6482}}.
+The binding relationship is equivalent to an ROA {{!RFC6482}}.

 RISAV uses IKEv2 to negotiate an IPsec security association (SA) between any two ASes.
 RPKI provides the binding relationship between AS numbers, IP ranges, contact IPs, and public keys.
 After negotiation, all packets between these ASes are secured by use of a modified AH header or a standard ESP payload.